iwVerve/AFreshSpark/README.md

 `py -m http.server 8080 --directory zig-out/web/` in the root folder, then visit `localhost:8080`.

-Hotreloading is not supported web builds.
+Hotreloading is not supported for web builds.

 ## TODO
 - Remove raylib.zig in anticipation of usingnamespace getting removed.